JuanLosarcos/SAutomatedFractureDetector1.1/README.md

 ## Folder Structure

-- **StudyCases/**
+- **StudyCases**
   Contains the three original images used in the study at different scales: local scale (1,2), outcrop scale, and regional scale; and the benchmark image used to validate the workflow + twf file

-- **Dependencies/**
+- **Dependencies**
   Contains all required MATLAB dependencies and precompiled MEX files, including:

-  - CoSHREM Toolbox: Please refer to : "Reisenhofer, R., Kiefer, J., and King, E. J.: Shearlet-based         detection of flame fronts, Experiments in Fluids, 57, 41, https://doi.org/10.1007/s00348-016-2128-6,     2016" for a detailed description of the CoSHREM toolbox.
+  - CoSHREM Toolbox: Please refer to: "Reisenhofer, R., Kiefer, J., and King, E. J.: Shearlet-based         detection of flame fronts, Experiments in Fluids, 57, 41, https://doi.org/10.1007/s00348-016-2128-6,     2016" for a detailed description of the CoSHREM toolbox.
     (http://www.math.uni-bremen.de/cda/software.html)
   - Geom2D Toolbox
     (https://www.mathworks.com/matlabcentral/fileexchange/7844-geom2d)